GeForce GTX 260 OEM vs 9100M G

 We couldn't decide between GeForce 9100M G and GeForce GTX 260 OEM.
 We've got no test results to judge.

-Be aware that GeForce 9100M G is a notebook card while GeForce GTX 260 OEM is a desktop one.
+Be aware that GeForce 9100M G is a notebook graphics card while GeForce GTX 260 OEM is a desktop one.

 Vote for your favorite